 Although the results in Table 3 show that 2D U-Net outperforms 3D U-Net on the dataset used in this study.
 A 3D U-Net model could be useful to directly make predictions on AM volumetric parts with complex geometries.
-This section describes an approach that can enhance the performance of 3D U-Net models on segmenting AM defects based on the nnU-Net, which is a framework that performs preprocessing, U-Net configuration, training and post-processing for image segmentation [43].
+This section describes an approach that can enhance the performance of 3D U-Net models on segmenting AM defects based on the nnU-Net, which is a framework that performs preprocessing, U-Net configuration, training, and postprocessing for image segmentation [49].
 Figure 6 shows how choices of data enhancement techniques can help address the four identified challenges of AM defect segmentation.
 We also perform the same techniques on the 2D U-Net to observe their effects.
-The five techniques as shown in Figure 6 are as follows:
+The five techniques as shown in Fig. 6 are as follows:

-• Nonzero Cropping: The images are cropped into regions where voxel values are nonzero.
-Each AM specimen image consists of a large number of voxels.
-Such large arrays of voxels induce a heavy computational cost.
-Cropping the images can reduce the size of arrays while keeping the data containing valuable information for training.
-However, since convolution is done on rectangular images, some voxels outside of the cylinders are preserved after cropping.
+- Nonzero cropping: The images are cropped into regions where voxel values are nonzero.
+Caused by the high image resolution, each AM specimen image consists of a large number of voxels.
+Such large arrays of voxels induce heavy computational cost.
+Cropping out nonzero voxels at borders can reduce the size of arrays while keeping the data containing valuable information for training.
+However, since convolution is done on rectangular images, some voxels outside of the cylinders are preserved after cropping. - Dice + CE loss: A loss function that sums the Dice loss and CE loss is used [50].
+Dice loss is a commonly used loss function for segmentation.
+Here, the objective function is set as the Dice score, an evaluation metric for accuracy that considers class imbalance.
+However, since training is done in patches, we cannot calculate the Dice score of the entire image based on any single patch.
+An estimated Dice score, derived from combined patches, could be an inaccurate estimate of the